Lemoncode/node-training/01 Modules/00 Built in/README.md

 # 00 Built in

 In this sample we are going to learn how to require Node `built-in` modules.
-As example we are going to use `os` module and learn to free memory.
+As example we are going to use `os` module.

 Summary steps: